 According to Plex, the optimal poster size is 1000 pixels x 1500 pixels and an aspect ratio of 1:1.5.

-Because of that, you need to make sure that TV shows are named correctly, so that Plex is able to put them in the right order.
+That means you need to ensure that TV shows are named correctly so that Plex can put them in the proper order.

-As I mentioned earlier, Plex recommends that you keep TV shows in a separate folder from movies, music, and other media.
+As I mentioned earlier, Plex recommends keeping TV shows in a separate folder from movies, music, and other media.
 Plex scanners and metadata agents work best when content types are separated.

 Plex Naming Convention: TV Shows

-Just as with your movie library, the first step is to create a main directory for your TV shows.
+As with your movie library, the first step is creating a main directory for your TV shows.

-While you can name this anything you want, I again like to keep it simple.
-My directory is simply named “TV Shows.”
+While you can name the media folder anything you want, I like to keep it simple.
+My directory is named “TV Shows.”

 Naming TV Shows with Seasons

-Most standard television shows are broken up into seasons and episodes.
+Most standard television shows are broken up into multiple seasons and episodes.

 Inside the TV Shows directory, create a folder named after the TV show.

-It’s up to you whether you want to create a separate folder for each season of a show, or simply put them all under one main folder.
+Whether you want to create a separate folder for each show season or put them all under one main folder is up to you.

 Here’s an example of both of these concepts together: